theam/aday-ondemand-loop/docs/guide/content/development_guide/connectors.md

 - `upload_bundle_connector_processor.rb` – creates and manages upload bundles.
 - `display_repo_controller_resolver.rb` – resolves a repository URL into a controller/action inside OnDemand Loop.

-Dataverse and Zenodo connectors are included as examples.
+Dataverse and Zenodo connectors are already implemented and can be used as a reference.
 All connector classes are dynamically loaded using `ConnectorClassDispatcher` so adding a new connector only requires following the same naming conventions.

 ### Creating a Connector